Surendhar-V/BloodHub/README.md

    git clone https://github.com/VSurendhar/BloodHub.git
 3. Open the project in Android Studio and configure Firebase with your project credentials.
 4. Run the app on an emulator or an Android device.

+## 📧 Contact
+For any questions or suggestions, please reach out to vsurendharm@gmail.com.